Egyptian policeman reportedly kills Israeli tourists in Alexandria

 A video circulating on social media showed at least three ambulances apparently taking the victims to hospitals.

-Sunday’s attack came as Israel carried out bombing of Gaza Strip as it battled Hamas fighters, who killed up to 250 Israelis after crossing into Israeli territory.
+Sunday’s attack came as Israel carried out air raids on the Gaza Strip as it battled Hamas fighters, who killed about 250 Israelis after crossing into Israeli territory.

-At least 313 Palestinians have been killed in barrage of Israeli bombardment on Gaza Strip, which has been under an Israeli siege for the past 16 years.
+At least 313 Palestinians have been killed in Israeli bombardment on the Gaza Strip, which has been under an Israeli siege for the past 16 years.